 About Bagru Printing

-Bagru print came into existence century ago in a village of Rajasthan, called Bagru.
+Bagru print came into existence a century ago in a village of Rajasthan, called Bagru.
 This unique bagru print fabric as Bagru Print Sarees and salwar kameez is an outcome of traditional craftsmen’s handwork that uses natural dye and hand block printing.
-Hand Blocks are wooden blocks with etched cavities filled with natural in.
-This flat hand block is pressed hard on fabric in result fabric gets imprinted.
+Hand Blocks are wooden blocks with etched cavities filled with nature.
+This flat hand block is pressed hard on fabric in the resulting fabric gets imprinted.

 Bagru Printing Process and Technique

 Adorn yourself after wearing this Bagru Print Salwar Kameez and Sarees.
-Handblockprint.com is here to provide you the varieties of stunning Bagru print cotton sarees and suits.
+Handblockprint.com is here to provide you with a variety of stunning Bagru print cotton sarees and suits.
 Check out the best collection of this ethic wear at www.handblockprint.com